hunkyburrito/xdg-desktop-portal-termfilechooser/README.md

 - For GTK applications, try setting the `GDK_DEBUG=portals` environment variable when running the problematic application.
 If that doesn't help, try using the [deprecated](https://gitlab.gnome.org/GNOME/gtk/-/merge_requests/4829) `GTK_USE_PORTAL=1` instead.
 - For electron applications, try using a package built against a newer electron version.
 Older electron versions do not support the filechooser portal, and some versions have broken support (see https://github.com/electron/electron/issues/43819).

+3. Outdated version

+- Ensure you are on the most up-to-date version of `termfilechooser`.
+The version can be checked by running `/usr/local/lib/xdg-desktop-portal-termfilechooser -v` (correct path as needed).

 See also: [Troubleshooting section in ArchWiki](https://wiki.archlinux.org/title/XDG_Desktop_Portal#Troubleshooting).

-If the above do not help, please continue troubleshooting and submit an issue/PR about the issue.
+If the above do not help, please continue troubleshooting and submit an issue/PR about the problem.

 ### Logs